atick-faisal/label-studio/docs/source/guide/signup.md

 ### Restrict signup for cloud deployments

-To restrict signup to only those with a link on cloud deployments, set the following environment variables after you install but before you start Label Studio:
+To restrict signup to only those with a link on cloud deployments, set the following environment variables after you install but before you start Annotation Hub:

 ```
 LABEL_STUDIO_DISABLE_SIGNUP_WITHOUT_LINK=true